I believe that humans are underrated.

 Most people either skip a few or simply ignore all of them.

 The second stage is synergy.
 It's about connections and teamwork.
 Here, you learn how to work with others—to become coachable, to follow, to contribute, to lead, and to change other people's lives.

 You become a part of other people's goals, and other people become a part of your goals.
 You exchange answers (to the questions above) and trade resources with people around you.

 Lastly, the final stage is reinvention.
 Along the way, you might find out more about yourself.
 You're in a different place.
 And maybe you no longer want to go where you wanted to go.
 It's fine.
 Take the time to reassess what you want to have and do.

 And by now, the resources available to you should be vastly different from when you first started.

 Take the time to reevaluate, reallocate, and reoptimize them.
-When you're doing this, you're essentially reinventing yourself—to find new goals, to set a new purpose, and to explore the unknown.
+When you're doing this, you're essentially reinventing yourself—to find a new purpose, set new goals, and explore the unknown.

 By the way, there's no end.
-We're constantly working in all of these three modes.
+We're constantly working in all of these three stages.
 And often, we're doing them simultaneously.

-The rule of the game is not to be done with them but to get good and better at them.
+The rule of the game is not to be done with them but to get better at them.
 By the time you know it, you'll have accomplished more than you could ever imagine.

 That's how and why you're underrated.